Shawabty of Rekhnefer son of Merenptah

 Not On View

-This upper half of torso fragment of a shawabty inscribed for Rekhnefer son of Merenptah dates to the Late Period.
-It has a tripartite wig, long unplaited beard, back pillar and base.
+This torso fragment of a shawabty inscribed for Rekhnefer son of Merenptah dates to the Late Period.
+It has a tripartite wig, long plaited beard, back pillar and base.
 The figure holds the pick on the right shoulder and hoe and cord to a small seed bag on the left.
 Here the arms are crossed right over left.
+There are four+ horizontal lines of incised text encircling the body, ending at the back pillar.

 From Giza G 7230-7240: pit G 7230 B, chamber VIII, debris.
 1926: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Egypt.